Skip to main content

 Who qualifies

-The DE Rantau Nomad Pass is designed for remote workers whose income comes from outside Malaysia.
-Meeting every single requirement matters — consulates reject applications for single missing documents.
+The DE Rantau Nomad Pass is written for remote workers whose income comes from outside Malaysia.
+Every requirement counts.
+Consulates reject applications over a single missing document, and they will not reach out to ask for it.
 Here is the full checklist as published by Malaysia's immigration authority.

-Best suited for: Developers and digital professionals earning $30,000+ USD per year · Nomads wanting an English-speaking, low-cost Southeast Asia base · Families (dependents are explicitly included)
+Best suited for: Developers and digital professionals earning $30,000+ USD per year · Nomads who want an English-speaking, low-cost Southeast Asia base · Families, since dependents are explicitly included

 How much you need